Omnes Healing Mentoring

 Please be aware that mentors may not charge for their voluntary services.
 Travel expenses, if agreed in advance by both parties, may be paid by the mentee.

 In certain circumstances a mentor may need to withdraw their services, either temporarily or permanently.

-Where a change of mentor becomes necessary, for instance when either party moves out of the area, this change of mentorship must be recorded in the student development record, stating clearly why the changes have been made and the time period covered by each mentor.
+Where a change of mentor becomes necessary, this must be recorded in the student development record, stating clearly why the changes have been made and the time period covered by each mentor.
 The hours which have been completed with the original mentor can be counted towards the total hours required.

 In such cases, it is recommended that the respective mentors liaise with one another regarding the student member’s ongoing needs and progress.

-Omnes Healing administrator must be advised of such a situation as soon as possible, so that another mentor may be allocated where necessary.
+The Omnes Healing administrator must be advised of the changes as soon as possible, so that another mentor may be allocated where necessary.

 Recommended topics for mentor/ student discussion